undefinedlab/siphon_eth/README.md

 ### 🌉 **The Privacy Bridge**

-**Siphon connects public and private capital from different chains with the most liquid DeFi opportunities across an omnichain landscape of possibilities.**

-**All executed privately, with cheaper transaction prices.**
+**Siphon serves as the seamless privacy-preserving gateway between public and private capital, facilitating secure, private and verifiable movement of assets across multiple blockchains.
+By enabling frictionless access to the deepest, most liquid DeFi opportunities in a true omnichain environment, Siphon empowers institutions and individuals alike to transact and deploy strategies at scale—without sacrificing confidentiality, competitive edge, or market efficiency.**
 </div>

 ### ✨ Key Features: